-Students must conceal wireless communication devices in a backpack, pocket, purse or other container during the instructional day unless using its data access capabilities for instructional purposes as directed by their teacher and/or authorized school personnel as outlined in Board Policy 7540.03.
+Unless using its data access capabilities for instructional purposes as directed by their teacher and/or authorized school personnel as outlined in Board Policy 7540.03.

-- Students may not use the broadband capabilities (3G, 4G, etc...) of personal devices for data access during school hours students may only access data utilizing the school's wireless network during this time. - The school is not responsible if a student's wireless communication or any electronic device is lost or stolen.
+- Students may not use the broadband capabilities (3G, 4G, etc...) of personal devices for data access during school hours - students may only access data utilizing the school's wireless network during this time. - The school is not responsible if a student's wireless communication or any electronic device is lost or stolen.

-The sole possession of a cellular telephone is not by itself a violation of the Code of Student Conduct.
+The possession of a cellular telephone is not a violation of the Code of Student Conduct.
 However, the possession of a cellular telephone that disrupts the educational process, the use of the cellular telephone capabilities during school hours, use of a cellular phone to commit a crime, and the possession or use of a cellular telephone that disrupts or interferes with the safety-to-life issue for students being transported on a Miami-Dade County Public Schools bus, are infractions of the Code of Student Conduct.

+ALERT:

+UTILIZATION

+OF THE

+INTERNET AND

+INAPPROPRIATE

-ALERT: UTILIZATION OF THE INTERNET AND INAPPROPRIATE USE OF COMPUTERS
+USE OF

+COMPUTERS

 Over the past few years, computers have become common household devices and popular in our schools and media centers.
 Students are encouraged to use computers, networks, and online telecommunication such as the Internet and electronic mail (e-mail).
 While exercising the right to use available technology, students must be aware of their responsibility as users.
-Advancement of technology Technology advancement has enabled provided many students with the access and the opportunity to commit offenses that violate the Code of Student Conduct.
+Technology advancement has provided students with access and the opportunity to commit offenses that violate the Code of Student Conduct.